brandlewco/jesserieser-hugo-cc/content/collections/time-kari-lake.md

   meta_description: Portraits of Arizona Governor Candidate Kari Lake
   meta_title: Kari Lake for Time Magazine
 title: Time Magazine
-collection_meta: How Kari Lake Went From Local Anchor
+collection_meta: 'Kari Lake '
-collection_meta_2: to New Face of the Maga Right
+collection_meta_2: Went From Local Anchor to New Face of the Maga Right
 collection_description: >-
   Lake has parlayed what may matter most in today’s Republican Party—the ability to captivate an audience—into a startling political ascent.